DanilleH22/EcoLifeHub/README.md

 * The embedded video has also been played to make sure it works and controls are working too.
 * The navigation at the top and in the footer has been tested to make sure it clicks to the page been shown.

+When testing the website I had run into the issue of the images being used not being responsive.
+This was fixed by changing images from jpg to webp and including a fixed height and width in the HTML code.

+Another issue faced was when the website was deployed it would not show the picture images ojn the website, only the alt would show up.
+This was fixed by

 ### Validator Testing

 Validator testing has been conducted to find any errors on the website.